Bruno Brookes: Immedia

-Brookes founded the corporate communications company Immedia in 2000, a provider of in-store radio stations including to HSBC, Ikea, and Topshop.
+Brookes founded the corporate communications company Immedia in 2000, a provider of in-store radio stations, including to HSBC, Ikea, and Topshop.
 The company was founded as Storm Radio, initially providing internet radio services, and was floated on the Alternative Investment Market in 2003.
 After May 2001, the stations removed human DJs and were automated and they closed in 2002 in favour of in-store stations.
 He resigned as CEO in May 2020.

-In January 2023, Bruno returned to the airwaves to host on 45 radio.

 Personal life

-Brookes appeared on the quiz show Through the Keyhole in the late 1990s as one of the celebrities whose homes were visited by Loyd Grossman.

-Brookes is a supporter of the Conservative Party.

 Brookes was in a relationship for eight years with TV presenter Anthea Turner until the early 1990s, when she left him for fellow DJ Peter Powell.
 She later said he was abusive, which he said was an exaggeration.
 He married model Debbie Brooker in 1994, they resided in Newbury, but they separated in January 2002 and were divorced.

 He received a 12-month driving ban in 1999 for drink driving.
 In May 2006, Brookes suffered a heart attack and was treated at St Thomas' Hospital, London where he was interviewed by Nadia Sawalha as a patient on BBC One's City Hospital.
-In the interview he said he would try to give up smoking which he acknowledged as the main reason for his illness.
+In the interview, he said he would try to give up smoking, which he acknowledged as the main reason for his illness.